Reading.help: Supporting EFL Readers with Proactive and On-Demand Explanation of English Grammar and Semantics: Pilot Study

 We identified several challenges that must be addressed to make the tool more effective.
 Following limitations informed the revised tool in \S~\ref{sec:reading-help}.

 \begin{itemize}[itemsep=0.01cm, topsep=0.15cm, leftmargin=0.4cm]

-\item \textbf{Lack of validation.} There is a consensus among participants that the responses of LLMs are insightful, but it is difficult to trust the responses.
-Participants were not confident in accepting the responses of the LLMs in some cases. \item \textbf{Lack of support for comprehension. } While \techname{}-Lite provided comprehension support for a selected text, we did not provide comprehension support for the whole document.
+\item \textbf{Lack of trust and validation.} There is a consensus among participants that the responses of LLMs are insightful, but it is difficult to trust the responses.
+Participants were not confident in accepting the responses of the LLMs in some cases.
+Several participants queried about how the system is determining words that might be challenging. \item \textbf{Lack of adequate support for comprehension. } While \techname{}-Lite provided comprehension support for a selected text, we did not provide comprehension support for the whole document.
 The current selection based approach assumes that users will recognize what they do not know.
 However, we have observed that users may be uncertain about where to look for additional guidance.
+This issue is also echoed in the literature~\cite{ramadhianti2023reading} that lack of effective English reading strategies also impedes EFL reading. \item \textbf{Verbosity of the grammar explanation.} the grammar component was widely regarded as the least useful, with 12/15 participants reporting minimal benefit.
+Participants were overwhelmed by its verbosity.
+Several participants suggested that this component could be really useful if the explanation is brief and concise.

-This issue is also echoed in the literature~\cite{ramadhianti2023reading} that lack of effective English reading strategies also impedes EFL reading. \item \textbf{Adapting to varying proficiency levels. } In our study, participants with lower TOEFL scores in three-question test received simplified responses.
+\item \textbf{Adapting to varying proficiency levels. } In our study, participants with lower TOEFL scores in three-question test received simplified responses.
 Reactions varied: some found the suggestions acceptable, while others struggled to comprehend them, indicating that the responses could be made more accessible for EFL readers in general. \item \textbf{Usability issues. } We also found some usability issues regarding \techname{}-Lite, such as the confusion with the different panels in the tool and lack of explanations for the colors used in the interface. \end{itemize}